Ysadsir/yotflix/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Deployments for jellyfin, deluge and jackett in my own k3s cluster made with 3 Raspberry Pi.
-A fourth pi with Ubuntu and a 1 To HDD for monitoring (Prometheus, G Grafana and Arduino).
+A fourth pi with Ubuntu and a 1 To HDD for monitoring (Prometheus, Grafana and Arduino).

 ### Built With